YOURLS/composer-installer/readme.md

 * It makes it simple for site managers to quickly scaffold YOURLS sites:  install everything with a simple one-liner: `composer create-project yourls/yourls; composer require ozh/stuff slayer/pentagram`
 * It makes it easier for plugin coders and plugin users to update plugins

+## Future plans

+If this project seems to gain traction, we would include it in YOURLS' core.
+Eventually this would mean even easier YOURLS plugin integration (just have a `composer.json` file with `"type":"yourls-plugin"`) and support for user defined `composer.json` files in the `user/` directory.

+If you want this to happen, express your interest, update your plugins, tell the little YOURLS world about it :-*)*

 ## Credits